Translation

 This language has two aspects: Brazilian Portuguese and European Portuguese, although both have relatively similar spoken rates.
 This means that regardless of the type of Portuguese, the voice over projects resulting from English script translations will both result in shorter completed minute recordings than the original English recording.

-Keep the Speech Rate in Mind when Budgeting—and Quoting—for Jobs on Translated Scripts
+Keep the Speech Rate in Mind when Budgeting and Quoting for Jobs

 Every language has a different speaking rate, and yet the rate they pass along information from speaker to audience will often average 200-250 words per minute.
 Using these tables as estimates can help to start the discussion about different speaking rates and the voice over rates that go along with them.